-The Adena Pipe is one of the most remarkable artifacts in the collections of the Ohio Historical Society.
-It is a tubular pipe carved from Ohio pipestone into an effigy of an ancient American Indian man.
-William C. Mills discovered the pipe in 1901 within the Adena Mound in Chillicothe.
+The Adena Pipe is one of the most remarkable artifacts in the collections of the Ohio History Connection.
+It is a tubular pipe carved from Ohio pipestone into what archaeologists believe to be an effigy of an ancient American Indian man.
+William C. Mills, the Curator of Archaelogy at the then-Ohio Historical Society-- discovered the pipe within the Adena Mound at Governor Thomas Worthington's estate, "Adena" (outside Chillicothe) while excavating the site in 1901.
 Tubular pipes are common in the Adena culture (800 B.C. to A.D.
 1).
 Effigy pipes are highly unusual and the Adena Pipe is virtually unique.

-The sculpture reveals wonderful details of clothing, hair-style, and ornaments of the Adena culture, which archaeologists might not otherwise be able to appreciate.
+The sculpture reveals what archaeologists believe to be wonderfully detailed indications of typical clothing, hair-style, and ornaments of the Adena culture, which archaeologists might not otherwise be able to ascertain.
 Some think the carving is so naturalistic that it can be said to represent a dwarf with a goiter.
 A goiter is a swollen gland in the neck due to a deficiency in the diet.
 We don't know enough about Adena sculpture, however, to make these claims with confidence.
 The short legs compared to the body simply may indicate that the artist was less interested in the legs, or the artist may have had difficulties representing bent legs while keeping the proportions accurate.

 The decorated loincloth with the feather bustle is particularly interesting.
 A similar bird fan-tails is shown on the Berlin Tablet, which is a stone tablet engraved with a stylized carving of a bird.
 In wearing such a symbol, the man represented on the Adena Pipe may have been taking on the powers associated with a feathered spirit of the Above World.
 Therefore, the effigy may represent a shaman or medicine man in the act of a ceremonial dance.